 Standardized: blessed thistle

-Blessed thistle has been revered since at least the Middle Ages in Europe for its healing properties, at which time it was used as a digestive stimulant, a purifying tonic, and was also eaten as a vegetable.
-Further, traditional herbalists have employed it to support lactation in nursing mothers.
-This herb is approved by the German Commission E for its ability to increase appetite and support the digestive process, and is also an approved food additive in the United States as it is often found in liqueurs such as Benedictine.
+Blessed thistle has been revered since the Middle Ages in Europe for its use as a digestive stimulant and nutritive tonic.
+It was also eaten as a vegetable.
+This herb is approved by the German Commission E for its ability to increase appetite and support the digestive process, and is also an approved food additive in the United States for its flavoring of liqueurs such as Benedictine.

-Blessed thistle has long narrow leaves with white veins and spines, is entirely covered with fine hairs, and boasts yellow flowers with prickly green flower heads that are similar to those of its cousins artichoke (Cynara cardunculus var. scolymus), and milk thistle (Silybum marianum), who are also in the Asteraceae or sunflower family.3 This annual is native to the Mediterranean region and western Asia and is often found growing as a weed in waste places with poor rocky soil.3
+Blessed thistle has long narrow leaves with white veins and spines, is entirely covered with fine hairs, and boasts yellow flowers with prickly green flower heads that are similar to those of its cousins artichoke and milk thistle.
+This annual is native to the Mediterranean region and western Asia where it is often found growing as a weed in waste places with poor rocky soil.

 Cultivation And Harvesting

-The leaves and flowering tops are best collected in the summer, just after flowering, in the late morning after the dew has evaporated.4
+The leaves and flowering tops are best collected in the summer, just after flowering, in the late morning after the dew has evaporated.

 History And Folklore

-First used in Ayurvedic medicine,5 blessed thistle eventually made its way to Europe.
-The Latin name benedictus was derived from blessed thistle's immense healing properties implying its sacred virtues.4,5 By the early sixteenth century, it had securely gained footing in European folk medicine and was cultivated widely in monastery gardens.4,5 Even the famous poet Shakespeare mentioned blessed thistle in his play Much Ado about Nothing (written in 1598-1599 CE).
-Spiritually, it was associated with purification and therefore used in purification baths.
-It was also believed that wearing a bit of it would protect one from evil.6 Further, it was associated with the planet Mars, the zodiac of Aries, and the element fire.6,7
+First used in Ayurvedic medicine, blessed thistle eventually made its way to Europe.
+By the early sixteenth century, it had gained footing in European folk medicine and was cultivated widely in monastery gardens.
+Even the famous poet Shakespeare mentioned blessed thistle in his play Much Ado About Nothing.

-Blessed thistle is also part of the secret recipe used to make Benedictine liqueur.
-3 As the story goes, in 1510, a Benedictine monk, Don Bernardo Vincelli, created the recipe for this liqueur that contains 27 different herbs, starring angelica (Angelica archangelica), hyssop (Hyssopus officinalis) and lemon balm (Melissa officinalis).
-However, allegedly only three people on earth (at a time) know the complete recipe for making it.11
+Blessed thistle is also a part of the secret recipe used to make the Benedictine liqueur.
+As the story goes, in 1510, a Benedictine monk, Don Bernardo Vincelli, created the recipe for this liqueur that contains 27 different herbs, including angelica, hyssop, and lemon balm.
+It is said that only three people on earth (at a time) know the complete recipe for making it.

 Flavor Notes And Energetics